 In addition to an improved Influence score, the nation’s performance on the Education & Science pillar has also increased, with Ukraine’s strong educational system being one of the main drivers behind this improvement.
 For many years, Ukraine has been a go-to destination for international students, especially from countries including Iran, India, and Morocco.

 From an economic perspective, Ukraine keeps improving its identity as a nation open to international business and trade.
-The nation ranks well within the top half for its future growth potential and recent legislative reforms in the areas of land and finance are the key markers of readiness to realise this potential.
+The nation ranks well within the top half for its future growth potential, and recent legislative reforms in the areas of land economy and finance are the key markers of readiness to realise this potential.
 There is space for improvement, however, with the nation perceived as less easy to do business with than last year.
 This correlates with the view of security and leadership in the country, given the current political and global environment.

-Interview with Volodymir Sheiko
+Interview with Volodymyr Sheiko